oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Sample Collection | Enabled | Required configuration to enable<br>Deep Analysis on files when required.
 Data storage location | US | As of June 2019, the available Azure data centres to host Defender for Endpoint are located in the US, UK and Europe.
 All data used by Defender for Endpoint is protected at minimum by Advanced Encryption Standard (AES) 256-bit encryption, both at rest and inflight.
 The US has been selected due to policy alignment under the Cloud Act.
 Data Retention Period | 180 Days | Default configuration and suitable for the organisation's requirements.
-Alert Notifications | Send Information, Low, Medium, High to Security team. | Alerts will be sent to agency's Cyber Intelligence team for action.
+Alert Notifications | Send Information, Low, Medium, High to Security team. | Alerts will be sent to organisation's Cyber Intelligence team for action.
 Microsoft Secure Score integration | Enabled | Forwards data from Defender for Endpoint to Secure Score to provide visibility into device security posture.
-Administration Roles | Full Administrator:<br>Admin_{agency}-securityadmin | Administrative roles will be segregated as per the ACSC's [Restricting Administrative Privileges](https://www.cyber.gov.au/acsc/view-all-content/publications/restricting-administrative-privileges) guidance.
+Administration Roles | Full Administrator:<br>Admin_{organisation}-securityadmin | Administrative roles will be segregated as per the ACSC's [Restricting Administrative Privileges](https://www.cyber.gov.au/acsc/view-all-content/publications/restricting-administrative-privileges) guidance.
 Machine Groups | All Clients | Machines will be segregated into groups with automated remediation levels assigned the administrators that monitor these groups.
-Groups will be developed with the Agency and documented in the As-Built-As-Configured documentation.
+Groups will be developed with the organisation and documented in the As-Built-As-Configured documentation.
 Machine onboarding and Configuration | Configured | Onboarding and configuration will be performed by Intune.
 SIEM Integration | Configured | To meet the security logging requirements of this solution.
 Live Response | Enabled | To enable remote investigation of devices.